Bachelor of Science in Bioinformatics

 Programme Features

-The Bioinformatics programme at HKUMed nurtures the next generation of global leaders in biomedical data science and digital healthcare technology, who are well equipped to excel in diverse career paths in the healthcare sector, public health services, innovative entrepreneurship, and research.
+The Bioinformatics programme at HKUMed nurtures the next generation of global leaders in the fields of biomedical data science and digital healthcare technology.
+Students are well-equipped to excel in diverse career paths within the healthcare, public health services and research profession and beyond, or pursue innovative entrepreneurship.

-Bioinformatics cover a wide range of high-impact biomedical big data applications, including genomics, precision medicine, single-cell analysis, multi-omics systems biology, digital health technology, mobile health, artificial intelligence (AI) analysis of medical imaging data, electronic health record analysis, and global health & epidemiology.
+As a cutting-edge discipline, data science is now central to modern biomedical research and healthcare innovation.
+Our BSc(Bioinformatics) programme provides related essential training for future leaders in this wide-ranging field, particularly the high-impact biomedical big data applications, inclusive of genomics, precision medicine, single-cell analysis, multi-omic systems biology, digital health technology, mobile health, artificial intelligence (AI) analysis of medical imaging data, electronic health record analysis, and global health and epidemiology.

-The design of this BSc(Bioinformatics) curriculum recognises the wide spectrum of personal interests and diversity in career aspirations of a modern bioinformatics practitioner.
-It is well suited for students with an interest in both biomedical/health sciences and quantitative disciplines such as mathematics and computing, opening up to careers ranging from biomedical scientists who are skilled at performing analysis with bioinformatics tools, to computational biologists who can perform large-scale data analyses to solve biological questions (bioinformatics scientists), to software developers who build innovative computational or statistical tools for biomedical applications (bioinformatics engineers).
+The design of our BSc(Bioinformatics) curriculum is tailored to match a wide spectrum of personal interests with diverse career aspirations of being modern bioinformatics practitioners.
+The scope of their roles ranges from being biomedical researchers skilled at performing analysis with bioinformatics tools (bioinformatics users), to computational biologists capable of performing large-scale data analyses to solve biological questions (bioinformatics scientists), to software developers proficient inbuilding innovative computational or statistical tools for biomedical applications (bioinformatics engineers).

 Modes of Learning